 RADIO dedicated page

-Radio is not just my hobby or my profession, it is an important part of my life.
+Welcome here!
+This page is dedicated to my interest for RADIO, which is not only my hobby or my profession, but it is also an important part of my life.

 - radio engineering, RF/microwave design (circuits, Spice, etc) and projects ;

 - Linux / Android in the shack;